nubificus/vaccel-docs/docs/user-guide/remote-example.md

 ```

 We got the same output as with the [native execution
-case](build_run_app.md#running-a-vaccel-application).
+case](build-run-app.md#running-a-vaccel-application).
 Well, almost the same;
 what we missed is the plugin output.
 See the native execution case below:

 The `[noop]` lines are not present when running from the remote machine.
 This
 is because the plugin is executing in the remote Host.
 We only get the
 `classification tags:` result back.
 If you look at the other terminal, where
-the agent is runing, you should see the following:
+the agent is running, you should see the following:

 ```console
 Created session 1